Varifocal Contact Lenses

 |

-Are Varifocal Contacts The Same As Multifocal Contacts?
+Are Varifocal Contacts the Same as Multifocal Contacts?

 Varifocal contacts and multifocal contacts are closely related terms.
 In the U.S., product pages and prescriptions usually use "multifocal," while "varifocal" is more common in some other markets.
 Both terms describe lenses with more than one viewing power, usually for presbyopia.
 The product name on your prescription should still be followed exactly, even if you search using either term.
 A prescription for Biofinity Multifocal, ULTRA for Presbyopia, or Dailies Total 1 Multifocal should be matched to that exact product.

-Daily And Monthly Varifocal Contacts Compared
+Daily and Monthly Varifocal Contacts Compared

 Replacement schedules change cost, care, and convenience.
 Compare how often you want a fresh lens with how comfortable you are cleaning reusable contacts.